 - Receive and maintain sale proceeds during the transaction of the 1031 exchange in a special exchange account, until the end of the exchange

-An Exchange Agreement is a document drawn up between you and your QI that lays out the requirements of a 1031 exchange.
+An Exchange Agreement is a document drawn up between you and your Qualified Intermediary that lays out the requirements of a 1031 exchange.
 This agreement will specify the steps you will take to complete your 1031 exchange and what tasks your QI will fulfill.
-This Exchange Agreement is the contract between you and your QI.

 During the process of a 1031 exchange, there must be an Assignment of Rights.
-Within the Assignment of Rights, you assign the rights to sell your property to your QI.
+Within the Assignment of Rights, you assign the rights to sell your property to your Qualified Intermediary.
 This document, which is prepared by your QI, will allow the title company to directly deed the properties from the exchanger to the buyer and from the seller to the exchanger.

 Note that your QI should never take title to either your property or the replacement property.
 The QI is the assignee only on the Settlement Statement.
 This is part of the Assignment of Rights that you should discuss with your QI beforehand.